FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-10-20-tap-map-switchmap-explained.md

 There are many blog posts out there which cover those topics already but maybe this helps to understand if the other posts did not help until here :)

-Let us start and first create a simple observable of an array with `from()`
+Let us start and first create an observable of an array with `from()`

 ```js
 import { from } from 'rxjs';